sampath0003/sampath0003/README.md

 - 👋 Hi, I’m @sampath0003
 - 👀 I’m interested in ....
 Developing web applications , Problem solving ,  Active learning .
-- 🌱 I’m currently learning ... different type of Programing Languages and Web application development , User Interface (UI).
+- 🌱 I’m currently learning ... different type of Programing Languages and Web application development , User Interface Desgining (UI).
-- 💞️ I’m looking to collaborate on ...a good job which can develop my skills.
+- 💞️ I’m looking to collaborate on ...a good job in which i can develop my skills.
 - 📫 How to reach me ...contact me on my mail id #sampathandhavarapu@gmail.com

 <!---